-- Assume all water sources are unsafe until approved by your local health department. - Use bottled water certified for sale in New York, or water from a state certified tanker. - If your well has been covered over with floodwaters, it should be disinfected.

-- Follow local officials' water usage restrictions to conserve water. - If you must use water of unknown quality, it should be disinfected.
-(See disinfection directions in "Don't Be Left in the Dark" on the Flood Help web page.)
+- Assume all water sources are unsafe until approved by your local health department. - Use bottled water certified for sale in New York, or water from a state certified tanker. - If your well has been covered over with floodwaters, it should be disinfected. - Follow local officials' water usage restrictions to conserve water. - If you must use water of unknown quality, it should be disinfected.
+(See disinfection directions on p.
+15 of Don't Be Left in the Dark www.health.ny.gov/ publications/7064.pdf).